- Japanese tea ceremony experience (Sado)

 Japanese tea ceremony experience by either watching tea ceremony or taking part of it

-This traditional tea house is located in the fascinating garden.
-They have over 500 years old bonsai tree and their sophisticated display of tree, stone, water and sand were well composed to reproduce the nature.
+This traditional tea house is located in the fascinating garden in Minato.
+In the garden you can see over 500 years old bonsai trees.
+The garden is very calming with its sophisticated display of tree, stone, water and sand that are well composed to reproduce the nature.

-You can have a tea ceremony experience there but also you can just stop by to have tea and Japanese sweets.
+In this calm environment you can participate in a tea ceremony but it is also possible to just stop by to have tea and Japanese sweets.

 *Weekday only, max.
 2 people, you can enjoy the most formal tea ceremony experience.

 Located 1 minute walk from the famous Kaminarimon Gate in Asakusa, this place offers several traditional Japanese experiences.
 You can choose to either watching or participating in the process of tea ceremony.
 You can enjoy taking pictures during the experience so that you can keep the wonderful memory after the trip.
 Also, you can choose to wear kimono during the tea ceremony.
 Get the full experience in a traditional way!

 Take part in the tea-serving ¥3,300 per person (Min.
 2 pax)

 See tea-serving ¥2,750 per person (Min.
 5 pax)